DeVito leads Syracuse to 52-33 win over Western Michigan

 Western Michigan: The Broncos didn’t get down after falling behind 21-0 and put a scare into the Orange.
 With weapons like Bellamy and Ricci the Broncos will be a tough out.

-Syracuse: While they scored 52 points, the Orange failed to capitalize in a couple of red-zone opportunities, which has been a recurring issue this season.
+Syracuse: While they scored 52 points, the Orange failed to capitalize on a couple of red-zone opportunities, which has been a recurring issue this season.
 Ball security will be stressed in the coming week.

 UP NEXT